axellarsstenson/time-domain/README.md

 PCM Audio is the backbone of the TimeDomainRecord object and it's worth taking some time to understand it if the you do not already.

 PCM stands for Pulse Code Modulation and is a format for encoding an audio waveform in the time domain as a series of amplitudes.
+In laymans terms, this means that the values stored represent loudness, while the length of the file is equal to the length of the recording.

 There are many different formats that can be used to change the percision of the recording, but for our purposes we will be discussing Single Channel (Mono), 16-Bit PCM Audio, recorded at a Sample Rate of 44100Hz.
 The reason for this is that this is relatively simple to understand but still gives us a high precision audio recording.

 To create the AudioRecord object we use: